nazmieh/todo-api/README.md

 * If you have any trouble or queries please reach out to us using any of the emails in this README Depending on the role being assessed instructions may vary.

-### Frontend role
-* Choose a ui framework, preferably React, Angular+ or Vue & create a ui application in folder named **"Todo.UI"**
-* The following functionality should be implemented:
-  * State management
-  * Register a user
-  * Login
-  * View a list of todos
-  * Mark a todo as complete or incomplete from the list
-  * Delete a todo from the list
-  * Add a todo
-  * Edit a todo
-  * Signout
-  * Styling is not a priority
-  * Unit tests; you do not need full coverage.
-A few components is fine.
-* Please consider your git history as this will be reviewed
-  * Commit & push code regularly
-* Once complete, please send a link to your repository to tim@geminisolution.co.za or elrika@geminisolution.co.za

 ## QA Automation
 Looking at the User role requirements, create at least 3 BDD test scenarios.
 ### API